partmaster/reduced/reduced_en.md

 }
 ```

-## wrapWithScope, wrapWithProvider, and registerReducible functions
+## wrapWithScope, wrapWithProvider, and registerState functions

 The various state management frameworks differ in how state management functionality is exposed in the widget tree.
 Three concepts can be distinguished, which are so different that I have modeled them in the abstraction with three different functions: